-The manufacturing town of Scunthorpe is positioned on an escarpment of ridged land known as the Lincoln Cliff, and lies above the River Trent which runs a mile or so away to the East.
-Although the town itself is heavily industrialed, it is surrounded by areas of wonderful woodland and fertile farmland.
+The manufacturing town of Scunthorpe is positioned on an escarpment of ridged land known as the Lincoln Cliff and lies above the River Trent, which runs a mile or so away to the East.
+Although the town itself is heavily industrialised, it is surrounded by areas of wonderful woodland and fertile farmland.

-Scunthorpe is just 8 miles (13 km) south of the Humber Estuary, and 25 miles (40 km) north of Lincoln.
-It has excellent transport links, and has been a major centre for employment thanks largely to the strong presence of the steel industry in the town.
-In more recent years, however, the steelworks have suffered job losses and other setbacks, and employment prospects are not so favourable as they once were.
-It may be that job uncertainty has affected the property prices in this large, factory dominated town.
-House prices are cheaper here than in many Lincolnshire locations, and three bedroom family houses are obtainable from as little as £65,000.
+Scunthorpe is just eight miles (13 km) south of the Humber Estuary and 25 miles (40 km) north of Lincoln.
+It has excellent transport links and has been a major centre for employment thanks largely to the strong presence of the steel industry in the town.
+In more recent years, however, the steelworks have suffered job losses and other setbacks, and employment prospects are not as favourable as they once were.
+It may be that job uncertainty has affected the property prices in this large, factory-dominated town.
+House prices are cheaper here than in many Lincolnshire locations, and three-bedroom family houses are obtainable from a little under £95,000.

-Sleaford is the principal market town in a largely rural area, and it includes the hamlet of Holdingham to the north east and the village of Quarrington to the south east, within its boundaries.
-Sleaford can trace its history back to Roman times, and still retains a number of buildings from the Medieval and Tudor eras.
-The oldest part of the town centres around the market place which has been an important hub for farmers and traders for many, many centuries.
+Sleaford is the principal market town in a largely rural area, and it includes the hamlet of Holdingham to the north-east and the village of Quarrington to the south-east, within its boundaries.
+Sleaford can trace its history back to Roman times and still retains a number of buildings from the Medieval and Tudor eras.
+The oldest part of the town centres around the market place, an important hub for farmers and traders for many centuries.

-Sleaford, with its handsome, historic town centre, its excellent road and rail links, and its good range of schools, leisure facilities etc, has three bedroom homes available from approximately £130,000.
+Sleaford, with its handsome, historic town centre, its excellent road and rail links, and its good range of schools, leisure facilities, etc, has three bedroom homes available from a little under £190,000.

 The town has excellent road and rail links, a small hospital, schools through to secondary level, and a strong community spirit, with many local clubs and societies for all sorts of activities, sporting and otherwise.

-Typical three bedroom houses are available in Spalding from around £130,000, with the occasional bargain creeping in a little below that figure.
+Typical three-bedroom houses are available in Spalding from around £160,000, with the occasional bargain creeping in a little below that figure.

-Budget upwards of £130,000 to buy a basic three bedroom property in Spilsby.
-If you have a little more available, you might consider purchasing a substantial, detached, four bedroom house in one of the nearby villages—such homes are typically around £320,000 at present, considerably cheaper than similar properties in the UK's southern counties.
+Budget upwards of £160,000 to buy a basic three-bedroom property in Spilsby.
+If you have a little more available, you might consider purchasing a substantial, detached, four-bedroom house in one of the nearby villages—such homes are typically around £360,000 at present, considerably cheaper than similar properties in the U.K.'s southern counties.

-Spilsby is a small, rural market town with a useful range of supermarkets, banks, and traditional independant shops etc.. as well as a regular weekly market, held on Mondays.
+Spilsby is a small, rural market town with a useful range of supermarkets, banks, traditional independent shops, etc., as well as a regular weekly market held on Mondays.
 Although something of a quiet backwater these days, Spilsby was of great significance during the medieval period.
 Bolingbroke Castle was built in the parish of Spilsby around 1220 by Ranulph de Blondeville, Earl of Chester and Earl of Lincoln.
 Henry de Bolingbroke, later to become King Henry IV, was born at Bolingbroke Castle in 1366.
 Sadly, however, the once great castle was brought to ruin during the English Civil War, and today, very little of its past glory remains.

-There is very little property currently available in this picturesque location.
-On the day this article was last updated, there was just one small three-bedroom home for sale on Rightmove at £120,000 or less when this list was edited (January 2020) and the price of other, similar houses was quite a lot higher.
-Realistically it's best to allow a minimum budget of £260,000 and to be prepared to pay more if you are hoping to settle in lovely Tattershall.
+There is very little bricks and mortar property currently available in this picturesque location.
+On the day this article was last updated, there was just one small three-bedroom home for sale on Rightmove at or around £175,000 (August 2022), and the price of other houses in the village was quite a lot higher.
+Realistically it's best to allow a minimum budget of £280,000 and to be prepared to pay more if you are hoping to settle in lovely Tattershall.

-Although only a village, Tattershall has schools through to sixth form, and hosts much of the educational provision for the surrounding villages and hamlets.
+Although only a village itself, Tattershall has schools through to sixth form, and hosts much of the educational provision for the surrounding countryside.

-Wainfleet All Saints is a historic port and market town situated 5 miles (8 km) south-west of Skegness.
+Wainfleet All Saints is a historic port and market town situated five miles (8 kilometres) south-west of Skegness.

-Three bedroom properties start at approximately £120,000 with the occasional bargain slipping in at a little less than this figure, but realistically there is often very little available at the bottom end of the market.
+Three-bedroom properties start at approximately £235,000, with the occasional bargain slipping in at a little less than this figure, but realistically there is often very little available at the bottom end of the market.

 Wainfleet railway station is on the Nottingham to Skegness Line.
-The journey time to Nottingham is around 2 hours.
+The journey time to Nottingham is around two hours.

 In 1811 several attempts were made to find coal in the area.
-After a great deal of investment and sinking a shaft over 1,000 feet deep, the project was abandoned due to the discovery of a mineral spring deep underground.
+After a great deal of investment and the sinking of a 1,000 feet deep shaft, the project was abruptly halted due to the discovery of a mineral spring deep underground.
 The waters rapidly flooded the excavation, leaving the miners no choice but to abandon the project.
 After the initial disappointment, it occurred to local entrepreneurs that the spring itself might be of value.
 The water was duly analysed, and found to contain beneficial minerals.
-A well was sunk at great expense, and a spa was established with hotels and other accommodation soon being built to accommodate visitors.
+A well was sunk at great expense, and a spa was established, with hotels and other accommodations soon being built to accommodate visitors.
 Today Woodhall Spa still retains some of its Victorian grandeur, but it has also seen some smart, new housing development, and it is considered to be one of Lincolnshire's most desirable property hotspots.